near/docs/docs/develop/basics/hackathon-guide.md

 });
 ```

-The call to `loadContract` is actually making an object with your functions that gets assigned to the `window.contract` variable so later on you can call `window.contract.myFunction`.
-Note that `window` is always in scope so you can just call `contract.myFunction`.
+The call to `loadContract` is actually making an object with your functions that gets assigned to the `window.contract` variable, so that later, on you can call `window.contract.myFunction`.
+Note that `window` is always in scope, so you can just call `contract.myFunction`.

 ### 3. How do I save data to the blockchain?

-Please see our [Data Storage / Collections](/docs/concepts/data-storage) for an in-depth look at ways you can store data onchain.
+Please see our [Data Storage / Collections](/docs/concepts/data-storage) for an in-depth look at ways you can store data on-chain.

-The link above illustrates ways to store data using one of our two software development kits:
+The link above illustrates ways to store data using one of our two software development kits (SDKs):

 * [`near-sdk-as`](https://github.com/near/near-sdk-as) for [AssemblyScript](https://www.assemblyscript.org/)
 * [`near-sdk-rs`](https://github.com/near/near-sdk-as) for [Rust](https://www.rust-lang.org/)

-> Have any issues?
-Checkout our [Discord channel](https://near.chat) :)
+> Running into trouble?
+Reach out on our [Discord channel](https://near.chat) and we'll help!